harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 ## Bundling (building)

-1. With some assets (js, css, images, etc)
-2. Maybe transform them
-3. And give them a smooshing (minify, concat)

-- Basis of optimising assets in the browser
+> Using tools that crawl, process and concatenate our source modules into files that can run in the browser.

-(webpack, rollup, grunt, gulp, shell)
+(webpack, Rollup, Parcel, grunt, gulp, shell)

 ::right::